microsoft/DLWorkspace/docs/deployment/On-Prem/Ubuntu-Machines.md

 ..* Install git, if not installed yet.
 ..* Find data partition, if any, use mkfs ext4 to make partition, and to prepare the partition for mount in fstab.
 ..* use ```sudo mount -a``` to remount.
-..* check DNS setting.
-..* many of TLS doesn't work
+..* check DNS setting, check if network is working.
+If shows TLS error message, network may not be stable.

 2. [Run Once] Setup [development environment](../../DevEnvironment/Readme.md).